awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.S3.md

 `Tables` – an array consisting of one JSON map per source table\.
 In this example, there is only one map\.
 Each map consists of the following elements:
 + `TableName` – the name of the source table\.
 + `TablePath` – the path in your Amazon S3 bucket where AWS DMS can find the full data load file\.
-If a `bucketFolder` value is specified, this value is prepended to the path\.
+If a `bucketFolder` value is specified, its value is prepended to the path\.
 + `TableOwner` – the schema name for this table\.
 + `TableColumns` – an array of one or more maps, each of which describes a column in the source table:
   + `ColumnName` – the name of a column in the source table\.
   + `ColumnType` – the data type for the column\.
 For valid data types, see [Source data types for Amazon S3](#CHAP_Source.S3.DataTypes)\.
   + `ColumnLength` – the number of bytes in this column\.
-Maximum column length is limited to2147483647 Bytes \(2,047 MegaBytes\) since an S3 source doesn't support FULL LOB mode\.
+Maximum column length is limited to2147483647 Bytes \(2,047 MegaBytes\) since an S3 source doesn't support FULL LOB mode\. `ColumnLength` is valid for the following data types:
+    + BYTE
+    + STRING
   + `ColumnNullable` – a Boolean value that is `true` if this column can contain NULL values \(default=`false`\)\.
   + `ColumnIsPk` – a Boolean value that is `true` if this column is part of the primary key \(default=`false`\)\.
 + `TableColumnsTotal` – the total number of columns\.
 This number must match the number of elements in the `TableColumns` array\.

-`ColumnLength` applies for the following data types:
-+ BYTE
-+ STRING

 If you don't specify otherwise, AWS DMS assumes that `ColumnLength` is zero\.

 **Note**
 In supported versions of AWS DMS, the S3 source data can also contain an optional operation column as the first column before the `TableName` column value\.
 This operation column identifies the operation \(`INSERT`\) used to migrate the data to an S3 target endpoint during a full load\.
 If present, the value of this column is the initial character of the `INSERT` operation keyword \(`I`\)\.
 If specified, this column generally indicates that the S3 source was created by DMS as an S3 target during a previous migration\.
-In previous DMS versions, this column wasn't present in S3 source data created from a previous DMS full load\.
+In DMS versions prior to 3\.4\.2, this column wasn't present in S3 source data created from a previous DMS full load\.
 Adding this column to S3 target data allows the format of all rows written to the S3 target to be consistent whether they are written during a full load or during a CDC load\.
 For more information on the options for formatting S3 target data, see [Indicating source DB operations in migrated S3 data](CHAP_Target.S3.md#CHAP_Target.S3.Configuring.InsertOps)\.

 For a column of the NUMERIC type, specify the precision and scale\. *Precision* is the total number of digits in a number, and *scale* is the number of digits to the right of the decimal point\.
 You use the `ColumnPrecision` and `ColumnScale` elements for this, as shown following\.